thatmichaelpark/undulating-jigsaw-puzzle/README.md

 Unit and integration tests were written using Mocha, Chai, and Supertest.

+A companion project, the [Undulating Jigsaw Editor](https://github.com/thatmichaelpark/undulating-jigsaw-editor), demonstrates using Electron to create a desktop application.

 ## What was the most valuable piece of Customer feedback you received?

 Although we did not do formal user testing, my wife discovered a bug when usernames contain spaces.
 Spaces are now forbidden in usernames.